uwmadison-chm/mst-labjs/README.md

 ### Image size

-The image stimulus is on two separate "canvas" screens, because of the keypress detection and needing to show user feedback after keypress.
+The image stimulus is on two separate screens, because of the keypress detection and needing to show user feedback after keypress.

-To resize how the image displays, change it on both the "Stimulus" and "Stimulus after keypress" screens in the [lab.js Builder](https://labjs.felixhenninger.com/).
+To resize how the image displays in the non-phone versions, change it on both the "Stimulus" and "Stimulus after keypress" screens in the [lab.js Builder](https://labjs.felixhenninger.com/).

 ## Analysis

 See the [analysis](analysis/) directory.

+### Qualtrics

 It should be as simple as running `unpack.py` on your results.